-Related Adverse Event\: An adverse event that is judged as having a reasonable causal relationship with the trial intervention.

-Note: The expression 'reasonable causal relationship' means to convey, in general, that there is evidence or argument to suggest a causal relationship.
+Comment: All adverse events judged by either the reporting investigator or the sponsor as having a reasonable possibility of a causal relationship to an investigational medicinal product would qualify as adverse reactions.
+The expression 'reasonable causal relationship' means to convey, in general, that there is evidence or argument to suggest a causal relationship.